Skills + CLI

 Installing the base skill

 remind skill-installThis creates .claude/skills/remind/SKILL.md in your project.
-The base skill teaches your agent the core workflow:
+The bundled skill teaches your agent the core workflow:

-remind remember— Store experiencesremind recall— Retrieve memoriesremind end-session— Consolidate at session endremind tasks— Manage work items
+remind remember— Store experiencesremind recall— Retrieve memoriesremind end-session— Consolidate at session end- Plus topics, ingest, decisions/questions, and maintenance commands — see the installed

 remind remember "Chose WebSocket over polling: lower latency, simpler client" \